Go

 necessary to help him put on his.

-suits from stools and have them pulled up over their scantily clad bodies by
+cumbersome suits from stools and have them pulled up over their scantily clad

 the last item fastened to their suits.